bankofcanada/TutorialsEcon.jl/TimeSeriesEcon/main.md

 in the Julia manual for details.

 Type [`TSeries`](@ref) is also a generic data type.
 It depends on two
-type-paremeters: its frequency and the data type of its elements.
+type-parameters: its frequency and the data type of its elements.

 ### Creation of `TSeries`